akhila-grh/CHBase-.NET-Core-Sample/README.md

 # CHBase-.NET-Core-Sample
 ## 1. Online Connection
   Navigate to CHBaseHelloWorld folder.
-  Modify the app.config to set certificate path Execute `dotnet run` to start the application.
+  Modify the app.config to set certificate path.
+  Execute `dotnet run` to start the application.
   Open https://localhost:5001/ in browser (You may want to accept the self signed certificate)